Financial Aid Policies

 Nicolet College must return the Title IV funds to the programs from which they received it during the period of payment or period of enrollment, as applicable, up to the net amount disbursed from each source.

 The student will be billed for the funds that Nicolet College is required to repay.

-Consult with the Financial Aid Department prior to any withdrawal to discuss your situation or if you have any questions regarding your financial aid.
-Students who want to dispute an amount should address all concerns in writing to the Director of Financial Aid, Nicolet College, PO Box 518, Rhinelander, WI 54501.
+Consult with the Financial Aid Office prior to any withdrawal to discuss your situation or if you have any questions regarding your financial aid.
+Students who want to dispute an amount should address all concerns in writing to: Director of Financial Aid Nicolet College PO Box 518 Rhinelander, WI 54501-0518

 Students receiving financial aid must make Satisfactory Academic Progress (SAP) towards the completion of course requirements for an associate degree, technical diploma or eligible certificate.
 Students can only receive financial aid for classes that are required or prepare them for success (remedial courses) in their program area.
 All periods of enrollment and applicable credits are included even if the student did not receive financial aid for them.
 To be considered making SAP at Nicolet Area Technical College (NATC) a student must meet all of the following requirements:

 A student must maintain a cumulative GPA of 2.0 or better.
 Remedial credits will be considered in GPA.
 For repeat coursework, the highest grade received will be considered.